NeonGeckoCom/neon-docs/docs/quick_reference/installing_skills.md

 ### Python Packages
 For Python packaged skills, a skill is installed like any other Python package.
-In most cases, you should have core modules and skills installed to a `venv`.
-On Neon OS devices, this environment is located at `/home/neon/venv` and skills can be found at `/home/neon/venv/lib/python3.7/site-packages/skill_*`.
+You can find a list of all installed python packages with `pip list` and *most* skills should be listed with `pip list | grep skill` but it is up to a skill's author to choose a package name, so this is not guaranteed to list all skills.

-### Git Cloned Skills
+### Git Cloned Skills (Deprecated)
 For skills installed from Git (usually using OSM), the default install location is `~/.local/share/neon/skills`, but this may be configured in `neon.yaml` to any location.
 More detailed configuration documentation is available